Anxiety

 We integrate counselling psychology, naturopathic remedies and suggest lifestyle changes to support you emotionally, mentally, physically, and spiritually.

-We focus on your whole self - body and mind - to help you rationalise your fear, manage anxiety, and promote wellness.
+We focus on your whole self - body and mind - to help you rationalise your fear and manage anxiety.

 Counselling and psychotherapy is an effective treatment.
 You work with a trained therapist to figure out ways to reduce the impact of your anxiety.